bytefish/bytefish.de/blog/timeseries_databases_5_visualization_with_ggridges.md

 ## Conclusion ##

 This was a short post again!
-I am currently teaching myself some data visualization again and I think it's best to share some code along the way... instead of writing huge blog articles.

 I hope this articles gives a good start for using [ggridges] to display time series data in [Postgres].

 [Postgres]: https://www.postgresql.org/
 [RPostgres]: https://github.com/r-dbi/RPostgres